 it is possible to BUILD the Hilbert space rather than just postulate it.

-If the algebra is commutative (classical mechanics) then this falls under the Gelfand-Naimark theorems.
+If the algebra is commutative (classical mechanics) then the state space is constructed using the Gelfand-Naimark theorems.
 If the algebra is noncommutative (quantum mechanics) then the appropriate tool is the GNS construction (Gelfand-Naimark-Segal).

 C*-algebras are standard material: the following textbooks have served me well

-Murphy, C*-Algebras and Operator Theory Fillmore, A User's Guide to Operator Algebras Davidson, C*-Algebras by ExampleC*-algebras are also necessary if you are interested in studying Noncommutative Geometry (a la Connes).
+Murphy, C*-Algebras and Operator Theory Fillmore, A User's Guide to Operator Algebras Davidson, C*-Algebras by ExampleC*-algebras are also necessary if you are interested in studying Noncommutative Geometry (Connes - see next).

 Noncommutative Geometry